Exponential methods for anisotropic diffusion: Results

-Figs. \ref{fig:cost_ark_b_0.2}, \ref{fig:cost_ark_b_4.0}, and \ref{fig:cost_ark_g_1.0} illustrate that the penalisation approach is extremely expensive compared to that of the Leja method (as well as the Crank--Nicolson solver) whilst being unable to generate accurate results.
+Figs. \ref{fig:cost_ark_b_0.2}, \ref{fig:cost_ark_b_4.0}, and \ref{fig:cost_ark_g_1.0} illustrate that the penalisation approach is extremely expensive compared to that of the Leja method (between two to four orders of magnitude) whilst being unable to generate accurate results.
 We observe that choosing smaller step sizes can lead to better results for ARK2 and ARK4 but one has to pay the price of an increased computational cost.
 This is true for all values of user-specified tolerance.
 For similar step sizes, the fourth-order integrator yields more accurate results than the second-order one.
-ETDRK2 shows better results both in terms of accuracy and cost than the ARK solvers.
 For a given step size, ETDRK2 yields more accurate results than the ARK methods whilst being cheaper by up to an order of magnitude.
 Higher-order ETDRK methods may be able to generate even more precise results but they require several computations of the $\varphi_l$ functions.

 The choice of the penalisation parameter, $\lambda$, plays a significant role.
-On one hand, large values of $\lambda$ render the system extremely stiff and the cost of conduting the simulations increses dramatically.
-On the other hand, small values of $\lambda$ may lead to unstable solutions, especially in the case of integrators with quite a few internal stages.
+On one hand, large values of $\lambda$ render the system extremely stiff and the cost of conducting the simulations increases dramatically.
+On the other hand, small values of $\lambda$ may lead to unstable solutions, especially in the case of integrators with multiple internal stages.
 We find that using small values of $\lambda \, (= 2 |\alpha|)$, with ARK4, lead to violent oscillations in the distribution function.
 However, similar values of $\lambda$ work reasonably well for ARK2 and ETDRK2.